NamanSatish/namansatish.github.io/_projects/proj_2.md

         {% enddetails %}
 </div>

-Through this experimentation, I felt that using the $$ k $$ value that corresponds to a 50% response at the cutoff frequency provided the best balance between the high and low frequency components.
+Through this experimentation, I felt that using the $$ k $$ value that corresponds to a 50% response at the cutoff frequency provided the best balance between the high and low-frequency components.
 This value allowed for a smooth transition between the two images, ensuring that the hybrid effect was visually striking and perceptually engaging.

 Using the optimal $$ k $$ value, I was able to create a series of hybrid images that tested different frequency cutoffs.